amancevice/terraform-aws-facebook-gcal-sync-secrets/README.md

 Store secrets to access facebook Graph API and Google Calendar API in AWS SecretsManager.

+## Prerequisites

+Before beginning you will need to create and configure a [facebook app](https://github.com/amancevice/fest/blob/master/docs/facebook.md#facebook) and use it to acquire a page access token for Graph API.

+You will also need to set up a Google [service account](https://github.com/amancevice/fest/blob/master/docs/google.md#google) to acquire a credentials file to authenticate with Google APIs.

 ## Usage

 Collect your facebook Page access token and Google service account credentials file.